Are Granite Countertops Out of Style?

 • Granite’s Price: Similar to Quartz

-1. Both granite and quartz offer a wide variety of prices.
+1. Both granite and quartz offer a wide variety of price points.

 2. Granite and quartz slabs start at around the same price and remain roughly equivalent until you reach the high end.